 Speaking of the Metro– it’s a simple request, but one new comers and tourists just can’t seem to grasp.
 If you are in a country that drives on the right hand side of the road, stand on the right side of the escalator so those who need to run for their train can rush past you on the left.
 Simple, right?

 12. We have an amazing “new” food scene.

-Don’t get us wrong, D.C. has always had some great food, but it has typically been centered around meat and potatoes, or stuffy French food.
-In the past decade D.C. has seen revitalization, bringing young chefs who are taking local ingredients and doing amazing things with them.
+Don’t get us wrong, The District has always had some great food, but it has typically been centered around meat and potatoes, or stuffy French food.
+In the past decade, the D.C. area has seen revitalization, bringing young chefs who are taking local ingredients and doing amazing things with them.
 Union Market is the perfect place to sample several different bites.
 Oh, and did we mention how happy we are that D.C. finally got into their coffee and you can get a great brew outside of the walls of Starbucks now?

 13. Not all of the museums are free.

 D.C. is the land of museums, and many of them are free, but not all, which can be confusing.
 All of the Smithsonian museums are free.
 They may have special paid exhibits, but if you want to see the T-Rex every day for a year at the National Museum of Natural History, by all means go for it.
 The Spy Museum, Newseum and National Geographic Museum are just a sampling of the pay-to-play museums in town though.

 14. We have two football teams… sort of.

 The Washington Football Team (formerly known as The Washington Redskins), is officially D.C.’s hometown team, but Baltimore is so close, don’t be surprised when you find a whole lot of Ravens fans in your neighborhood.
 College teams are also big in these parts, so survey your surroundings before you start booing a team in public spaces.

 15. We like to keep a low profile.